rhasanbd/Pandas-A-Very-Brief-Introduction-to-Data-Exploration/README.md

 To train a ML model, we need to convert the pandas data frame object into arrays (NumPy array): data matrix and one-dimensional target array.
 But before we do that, we need to do some data processing and exploration.

+       -- Following notebooks show the basic steps of Pandas, NumPy, and Matplotlib based data processing and exploration.

+## Notebook 1

-In this notebook, we load a small dataset stored in a CSV file as a pandas data frame object.
+We load a small dataset stored in a CSV file as a pandas data frame object.
 Then, we perform basic data exploration.

 - Check NaN values
 - Check	categorical features